zerynth/docs-v3/docs/reference/libs/stdlib/datetime.md

    * ``0 <= minute < 60``,
    * ``0 <= second < 60``,

-   If an argument outside those ranges is given, :exc:`ValueError` is raised.
+   If an argument outside those ranges is given, `ValueError` is raised.

 ### function `fromisoformat`